crochethk/klang-compiler/README.md

     ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Building And Using Selfcontained `jar`
+### Building And Using Self Contained `jar`
-You can also package the compiler into a selfcontained `jar` using a provided
+You can also package the compiler into a self contained `jar` using a provided
 script.
 1. If not done yet, get a local copy of this repo
     ```sh